socialpoint-labs/bsk/contextx/README.md

-# Package runner
+# Package contextx

 ## Description

-`package runner` provides abstractions needed to run tasks.
+`package contextx` adds abstractions needed to run tasks that receive a `context.Context`.
 The goal is to provide a common abstraction that will enable running and stopping tasks, and also to compose and decorate its executions.

 ## Types